 How is data secured on an RFID chip?

-The backbone of protecting confidential data within a chip is cryptographic algorithms.
+Data stored on an RFID chip is protected with cryptographic mechanisms.
 They transform plain text into a ciphertext that looks like a jumbled mess to anyone who might intercept it.
 This can be done using symmetric or asymmetric cryptography.
 Both mechanisms are involved in protecting RFID chips.

 Symmetric cryptography uses the same key (a shared secret) for “packing” and “unpacking” incoming and outgoing messages.
 Since the secret key is available to both the sender and recipient, this method is less secure than asymmetric cryptography.

-Asymmetric cryptography uses two pairs of mathematically related keys: a private key for encryption and a public key for decryption.
+Asymmetric cryptography uses a related key pair: a private key for encryption and a public key for decryption.
 The public key is available to both parties, but only the message recipient has access to the private key.
 This makes asymmetric algorithms more reliable.

-Generating digital signatures in RFID chips relies on asymmetric cryptography.
+Asymmetric cryptography is used to create and verify digital signatures for chip data.
 The private key is used to create a unique signature attached to the message.
 The corresponding public key, available to the recipient, verifies the signature's authenticity, ensuring that the owner of the private key generated it.

-The identity document issuing bodies—the country’s authorities—cryptographically sign chip content in newly issued documents with a digital signature using the private key.
+The identity document issuing bodies — the country’s authorities — cryptographically sign chip content in newly issued documents with a digital signature using the private key.
 However, the entire data set is not signed; only a hash is calculated based on it.
-To ensure accuracy and reliability, a hashing algorithm of sufficient length is used.

 The process follows these steps: